Skip to content

 Consider whether the person is likely to regain capacity and whether the decision can be delayed.

-If the decision can be delayed, if there is a Deputy or Donee that may be authorised to make the decision, or (in the case of life sustaining treatment) there may be an ADRT you should consider delaying the meeting, or seeking advice about continuing to act as Decision Maker.
+If the decision can be delayed, if there is a Deputy or Attorney that may be authorised to make the decision, or (in the case of life sustaining treatment) there may be an ADRT you should consider delaying the meeting, or seeking advice about continuing to act as Decision Maker.

 The Person